June 12 to June 16, 2017

 Software Demonstrations: R with Mplus and SPSS with Mplus

 Cluster Analysis and Mixture Modeling is a five-day workshop focused on the application and interpretation of statistical techniques designed to identify subgroups within a heterogeneous population.
-Broadly, these methods can be divided into: (a) cluster analysis procedures that group participants via algorithms or decision rules, and (b) finite mixture models that invoke an explicit statistical model to discern latent classes of individuals.
-In practice, these techniques are often implemented either with the goal of identifying theoretically distinct subgroups (e.g., people with a liability for schizophrenia versus those without) or simply as a principled data reduction tool for summarizing prototypical patterns in complex, multivariate data (e.g., market segments in consumer research).
+Broadly, these techniques can be divided into: (a) cluster analysis procedures that group participants via algorithms or decision rules, and (b) finite mixture models that invoke an explicit statistical model to discern latent classes of individuals.
+In practice, these methods are often implemented with the goal of identifying theoretically distinct subgroups (e.g., people with a liability for schizophrenia versus those without).
+Alternatively, they can be used as a data reduction device, to summarize prototypical patterns when working with complex multivariate data (e.g., market segments in consumer research).
+In recent years, an increasing focus has been on multivariate and longitudinal applications (e.g., growth mixture modeling).
 In this workshop we provide a comprehensive exploration of the foundations and uses of both cluster analysis and finite mixture models, with topics ranging from introductory to advanced, and applications to both single-time point and longitudinal data, as detailed below.

 Our workshop is designed for graduate students, post-doctoral fellows, faculty, and research scientists from the behavioral, social, and health sciences.